Generic name: gemifloxacin [ JEM-i-FLOX-a-sin ]

-Take gemifloxacin with water, and drink extra fluids to keep your kidneys working properly while taking this medicine.
+Take gemifloxacin with water, and drink extra fluids to keep your kidneys working properly while taking gemifloxacin.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Gemifloxacin will not treat a viral infection such as the flu or a common cold.